pretix/pretix/doc/api/fundamentals.rst

 * Rate-limited responses with status code ``429 Too Many Requests`` are not cached and you can safely retry them.

 * Responses with status code ``500 Internal Server Error`` are not cached and you can retry them.
-This is not guaranteed to be safe in all theoretical cases,  but 500 by definition is an unforseen situation and we need to have some way out.
+This is not guaranteed to be safe in all theoretical cases,  but 500 by definition is an unforeseen situation and we need to have some way out.

 * Responses with status code ``503 Service Unavailable`` are not cached and you can safely retry them.